 BOOTH: A Journal

-Jennifer Jackson Berry is the author of The Feeder (YesYes Books, 2016), and her most recent chapbook Bloodfish was published in early 2019 by Seven Kitchens Press as part of their Keystone Chapbook Series.
+Jennifer Jackson Berry is the author of To Know Crush (YesYes Books, 2020) and The Feeder (YesYes Books, 2016).
+Her most recent chapbook Bloodfish was published in early 2019 by Seven Kitchens Press as part of their Keystone Chapbook Series.

 Her poetry has most recently appeared in BOAAT, The Boiler, Connotation Press, Foundry, Glass, Grist, and Poet Lore, among others.